ansys/ansys-sphinx-theme/doc/source/getting-started/installation.rst

 Installation
 ############

-There are multiple sources for installing the latest stable version.
+There are multiple sources for installing the latest stable version of the Ansys Sphinx Theme.
 These include public PyPI, Ansys PyPI, and GitHub.

 .. jinja:: install_guide